mooofin/portfolio/src/posts/nixos-flakes.md

 Mhmm so how do we adress this issue moving forward  ?

 If the language were a Makefile-like declarative formalism, then it would be quite hard to implement this example.
 Makefiles  are a formalism to describe the construction of (small-grained) components.
-Variability in a component is typically expressed by setting variables
+Variability in a component is typically expressed by setting variables  globally before invoking `make`.
+For example, one might write:

 ![[nix-blog2/3.png]]

 A significant challenge with Make is building a component in multiple configurations at the same time.
-For example, it's not obvious how to build both `foo` and `bar` with their different library variants in a single, clean process.
+For example, it's not obvious how to build both `foo` and `bar` with their different library variants in a single, clean process

 When developers need to do this, they often resort to special workarounds.
 A common technique is to call `make` multiple times (recursively), passing different flags on each call and manually renaming the output files to avoid conflicts.